junxit/us-congress-bills-114/metadata.md

 - 2016-02-11 — Introduced in House
 - 2016-02-11 — Introduced in House
 - 2016-02-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-07-05 — Considered under suspension of the rules. (consideration: CR H4260-4263)
+- 2016-07-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4539.
+- 2016-07-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-05 — Mr. Chaffetz moved to suspend the rules and pass the bill, as amended.
+- 2016-07-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4260-4262)
+- 2016-07-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4260-4262)